alcover/buf/README.md

 ## Quick sample

-The *example* folder implements such a forum.
+The *example* folder implements the 'forum'.
-It reads rows from a mock db, formats and appends them to a 'page' of limited size.
+It reads rows from a mock db, and renders them to a page of limited size.
-When the page cannot accept more posts, we 'send' it and begin filling a new page.
+When the page cannot accept more posts, we send it and begin filling a new page.

-Run `make && cd example && ./forum`
+`make && cd example && ./forum`

 # API